 If subnetwork controllers that share the same subnetwork name cannot be traversed to one another, the subnetwork is considered disjoint.
-For tiers in a partitioned domain network, the Set Subnetwork Definition geoprocessing tool includes a Support Disjoint Subnetworks option.
+For tiers within a partitioned domain network the Set Subnetwork Definition geoprocessing tool includes an option to Support Disjoint Subnetworks.
 The default is to not support disjoint subnetworks for partitioned domain networks.
 Tiers in a hierarchical domain network always have this option to support disjoint subnetworks set as true.
-You can view this property of the tier using the Network Properties tab of the utility network properties.
+This property of the tier can be viewed using the Network Properties tab of the utility network properties.

 An electric, gas, or water utility may have two domain networks for modeling the delivery of its resource: transmission and distribution.

-The utility network comprises a logical network of junction and edge elements.
-Edge elements compose the logical component of edge (or line) features in a utility network.
+The utility network is comprised of a logical network of junction and edge elements.
+Edge elements comprise the logical component of edge (or line) features in a utility network.
 A complex edge feature is associated with a set of junction and edge elements in the logical network.